brianlovin/figma-responsify/README.md

 ## Installation and contributing

-1. Clone the repository: `git clone https://github.com/brianlovin/figma-github-populator.git`
+1. Clone the repository: `git clone https://github.com/brianlovin/figma-responsify.git`
 1. Install [figplug](https://github.com/rsms/figplug) dependancy: `npm install -g figplug`
-1. Go to the directory: `cd figma-github-populator`
+1. Go to the directory: `cd figma-responsify`
 1. Build the plugin: `figplug build -w -o=./build`
 1. Go to the `plugins` directory in Figma
 1. Add a new development plugin
-1. Select the `figma-github-populator/build/manifest.json` file as the manifest
+1. Select the `figma-responsify/build/manifest.json` file as the manifest